eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 typedef union epoll_data epoll_data_t;
 ```

 We are now ready to utilize our epoll instance.
 What FD do we want to monitor first?
-The listening socket.

-So let’s add the listening socket FD to the epoll.
+The listening socket!
+So let us add that to the epoll.
 This will allow us to listen to incoming connections requests.

 ```c
 event.events = EPOLLIN;